Some 101 notes on the blockchain and bitcoin mining.

 Bitcoin mining became 27.94% easier to mine on July 3rd, the largest difficulty decrease in the coin’s 12-year history - a boom for miners already set up in Texas, Iran and Russia.
 Some miner's were agile enough to move their operations out of the Xinjiang province in West China, where the majority of mining took place and set up in neighbouring Kazakhstan.

-Xinjiang is notorious for the ongoing persecution of ethnic and religious minorities under Xi Jinping's administration.
-Uyghur slave labour is used in concentration camps to manufacture 46% of the world's photovoltaic PV cells, needed to produce solar panels which are sold onto Western nations.
+Xinjiang is notorious for the ongoing persecution of ethnic minorities under Xi Jinping's administration.
+Uyghur slave labour is used in concentration camps to manufacture 46% of the world's photovoltaic PV cells, needed to produce solar panels which are sold onto the West.

 These are further heavily subsidised by Western taxpayers by being charged carbon credits on natural energy sources and packaged by corporate, NGO's and legacy media as cheaper, eco-friendly green renewable alternatives.